tomekdm/ubitxv6-08_sp7etd/README.md

 S-meter and s-meter button added (s-meter button name is "0v8" - the number of sp7etd firmware release).
 I have used LM386 circuit from: http://www.hamskey.com/2018/05/creating-simple-s-meter-sensor-for-ubitx.html Schematic of s-meter circuit is included with this release.
 S-meter is turned OFF by default, because S-meter 300ms sampling may cause some noise on small signals.
 Turn s-meter ON by pressing "0v8".
 Mind s-meter indications are for reference only.
-Due to hardware limitations of this solution - s-meter values slightly depends on volume level - especially at lower signals.
+S-meter scale: 1,2,3,4,5,7,9,10,20,30,40,50,60.
+"10" means 9+10dB etc. Due to hardware limitations of this solution - s-meter values slightly depends on volume level - especially at lower signals.

 So, now last line shows:
 From the left: shortened CW status (wpm and tone frequency without units), s-meter indicator (grey color) if s-meter turned ON, two buttons: "0v8" as s-meter button, "LCK" as tuning LOCK button.
 On the right: jog position and TFT touch status - presence of letter "t" indicates touch sensing ON - absence OFF (eg. .1t, .01t etc.)